dotnet/AspNetCore.Docs/aspnetcore/release-notes/aspnetcore-5.0.md

 ![Azure API Management Import VS publishing](~/release-notes/static/publish-to-apim.png)

-### Better launch Experience for Web API Projects
+### Better launch experience for web API projects

-With OpenAPI enabled by default, the app launching experience (F5) for Web API developers significantly improves.
-With .NET, the Web API template comes pre-configured to load up the Swagger UI page.
+With OpenAPI enabled by default, the app launching experience (F5) for web API developers significantly improves.
+With .NET, the web API template comes pre-configured to load up the Swagger UI page.
 The Swagger UI page provides both the documentation added for the published API, and enables testing the APIs with a single click.

 ![swagger/index.html view](~/release-notes/static/swagger-ui-page-rc1.png)